-The Horned One, 'had primarily reference to the physical power of Nimrod as a 'mighty' king, when that king was deified and made 'Lord of Heaven,' that our produce, the same as our English particle en, 'to make.'
-Ouranos, then, is 'The Enlightener.'
-This Ouranos is, by Sanchuniathon the Phoenician, called the son of Elioun-i.e. as he himself, or Philo-Byblius, interprets the name, 'The Most High' (Sanchuniathon, pp. 16-19).
-Ouranos, in the physical sense is 'The Shiner,' and by Hesychius (Lexicon, sub voce 'Akmon') it is made equivalent to Kronos, which also has the same meaning, for Krn, the verb from which it comes, signifies either 'to put forth horns' or 'to send forth rays of light,' and therefore, while the epithet Kronos, or 'The Horned One,' had primarily reference to the physical power of Nimrod as a 'mighty' king, when that king was deified and made 'Lord of Heaven,' that name, Kronos, was applied to him in his new character as 'The Shiner or Light-giver.'
-The distinction made by Hesiod between Ouranos and Kronos is no argument worshipped when he was deified.
-As the Sun-god he was regarded not only as the illuminator of the material world, but as the enlightener of the souls of men, for he was recognised as the revealer of 'goodness and truth.'735 It is evident from the Old Testament, not less than the New, that the proper and personal name of our Lord Jesus Christ is 'The Word of God' as the Revealer of the heart and counsels of the Godhead.
+734 Ibid., note II: For Aor or our "light," and an, "to act upon" or produce, the same as our English particle en, "to make."
+Ouranos, then, is "The Enlightener."
+This Ouranos is, by Sanchuniathon the Phoenician, called the son of Elioun-i.e. as he himself, or Philo-Byblius, interprets the name, "The Most High" (Sanchuniathon, pp. 16-19).
+Ouranos, in the physical sense is "The Shiner," and by Hesychius (Lexicon, sub voce "Akmon") it is made equivalent to Kronos, which also has the same meaning, for Krn, the verb from which it comes, signifies either "to put forth horns" or "to send forth rays of light," and therefore, while the epithet Kronos, or "The Horned One," had primarily reference to the physical power of Nimrod as a "mighty" king, when that king was deified and made "Lord of Heaven," that name Kronos was applied to him in his new character as "The Shiner or Light-giver."
+The distinction made by Hesiod between Ouranos.

+that is, "The Enlightener."
+In this very character was Nimrod worshipped when he was deified.
+As the Sun-god he was regarded not only as the illuminator of the material world, but as the enlightener of the souls of men, for he was recognised as the revealer of "goodness and truth."735 It is evident from the Old Testament, not less than the New, that the proper and personal name of our Lord Jesus Christ is "The Word of God" as the Revealer of the heart and counsels of the Godhead.

 To identify the Sun-god with the Great Revealer of the Godhead, while under the name of Mithra, he was exhibited in sculpture as a Lion; that Lion had a Bee represented between his lips736 (Fig. 42).
-The bee between the lips of the sun-god was intended to point him out as 'the Word,' for Dabar, the expression which signifies in Chaldee a 'Bee,' signifies also a 'Word,' and the position of that bee in the mouth leaves no doubt as to the idea intended to be conveyed.
+The bee between the lips of the sun-god was intended to point him out as "the Word," for Dabar, the expression which signifies in Chaldee a "Bee," signifies also a "Word," and the position of that bee in the mouth leaves no doubt as to the idea intended to be conveyed.

-It was intended to impress the belief that Mithra (who, says Plutarch, was worshipped as Mesites, 'The Mediator'),737 in his character as Ouranos, 'The Enlightener,' was no other than that glorious one of whom the Evangelist John says:
+It was intended to impress the belief that Mithra (who, says Plutarch, was worshipped as Mesites, "The Mediator"),737 in his character as Ouranos, "The Enlightener," was no other than that glorious one of whom the Evangelist John says:

-'In the beginning was the Word, and the Word was with God, and the Word was God.
-The same was in the beginning with God...In Him was life, and the life was the Light of men.'
+"In the beginning was the Word, and the Word was with God, and the Word was God.
+The same was in the beginning with God...In Him was life, and the life was the Light of men."